NBA mock draft: Where will Ayton, Doncic, Young and Bagley land?

-It's time to update our mock draft with the latest intel from teams, including Michael Porter Jr.'s recent rise up draft boards.
+It's time to update our mock draft with the latest intel from teams, including Michael Porter Jr.'s recent movement on draft boards.

 Our mock draft differs in two crucial ways from our recently updated top 100 prospect rankings.
 It uses the NBA's official draft order, and it's adjusted for NBA team needs.
 It also attempts to project which players will end up declaring and keeping their names in the draft.